lucyfoster13/camera-club/README.md

     ![404](docs/readme-images/404.jpg)

 ### Features Left to Implement
-    * As a future enhancement, another feature could be added on the Home Page, under the About Camera Club section.
-This feature would include a feature that gives more specific details on the three main kinds of events run by the club: photo walks, casual social gatherings, and formal talks and portfolio reviews.
-Each section would have a clickable link to the corresponding section on the gallery page, allowing the user to jump directly to specific event photos.
+    * As a future enhancement, I would like to make all three sub-sections of the event information section clickable links that jump to the corresponding section of photos in the gallery.
+For example, if the user clicks on the Portfolio Review subsection, they will be redirected to the part of the gallery page that shows the portfolio review photos.
+This can be implemented using a gallery filter.

 ## Testing